zvada/technology/docs/infrastructure/koji-hub-setup.md

 ### Adding CAs for user authentication

 Since our Koji instance uses certs for auth, we specify which CAs we trust for signing user certs.
 The CA certs for user auth are concatenated together in the file `/etc/pki/tls/certs/allowed-cas-for-users.crt`.
-A comment line before the "BEGIN CERTIFICATE" line is used to name the file the cert comes from.
+A comment line before the `BEGIN CERTIFICATE` line is used to name the file the cert comes from.
 We take the certs from the `osg-ca-certs` repository.

 For example, when I added the CERN CAs to the bundle, I installed osg-ca-certs onto a Fermicloud VM, copied `/etc/grid-security/certificates/CERN-TCA.pem` (which signed user certs) and `CERN-Root.pem` (which signed `CERN-TCA.pem`) to `koji.chtc.wisc.edu`, catted them to the end of the `allowed-cas-for-users.crt` file, edited the file to add comments before the certs, and restarted `httpd`.